karim-agha/libp2p-episub/README.md

 # Libp2p-Brisa: Proximity Aware Epidemic PubSub for libp2p

-This Rust library implements a `libp2p` behaviour for efficient large-scale pub/sub protocol based on ideas in the BRISA [1] paper.
+This Rust library implements a `libp2p` behaviour for efficient large-scale pub/sub protocol based on ideas in the [BRISA](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.360.1724) paper.

 ## Running a topology with 201 peers: